Enjoy Miltenberg on the Main

 Coffee enjoyment in Café Mocha

-If you prefer to drink coffee instead of beer, then a visit to Café Mocha on Miltenberg's town square is worthwhile.
-The owner Meli Schmitt is a qualified Viennese coffee sommelier.
-It serves all types of coffee that Austria is famous for.
-Regardless of whether it is a small mocha, a big brown, a Viennese melange, a Franciscan or a Capuchin - you can get it in their small, rather inconspicuous café on the town square of Miltenberg am Main.
+If you prefer coffee to beer, then a visit to Café Mocha on Miltenberg's town square is worthwhile.
+The owner, Meli Schmitt, is a qualified Viennese coffee sommelier.
+She serves all types of coffee that Austria is famous for.
+It doesn't matter whether you want a small mocha, a large brown, a Viennese melange, a Franziskaner or a Kapuziner - you can get them in their small, rather inconspicuous café on the town square of Miltenberg am Main.
 But that's not all.
-She also creates coffee specialties that make your mouth water while reading the ingredients.
-Have you ever tried coffee with turmeric, coriander, saffron, cinnamon, chocolate & Co?
+She also creates specialty coffees that make your mouth water just reading the ingredients.
+Have you ever tried coffee with turmeric, coriander, saffron, cinnamon, chocolate & co?
 You should.
-There are also great mixed coffee drinks with caramel sauce, chai syrup, pumpkin puree, chocolate-nut cream, ginger-nutmeg syrup and other exotic delicacies.
+There are also great coffee mixes with caramel sauce, chai syrup, pumpkin Mush, chocolate nut cream, ginger nutmeg syrup and other exotic delicacies.

 We get to know Café Mocha on an August day.
 On our visit on this hot summer day, we opt for a cool espresso tonic with passion fruit.
 A refreshing coffee mixture that awakens our weary spirits.
 In Café Mocha, you can not just relax over coffee and cake and watch the passers-by in the old town of Miltenberg.
 Meli Schmitt also owns a coffee roastery around the corner.
 There she offers coffee seminars for interested parties.
 We participate in one and can only marvel at the knowledge she has about coffees of all kinds.